emmasimp/paper_gitcourse/paper.md

 # Title
-Importance of droplet activation in warm and mixed phase clouds
+Simulations of droplet activation in warm and mixed phase clouds

 # Author
 Emma Simpson
+John Smith

 # Introduction
 The formation of cloud drops is fundemental to the climate system.